Meet Love Island 2020 contestant Leanne Amaning – the “unpredictable” Islander who competed in Miss Ghana UK

 “I tell a few white lies.
 Sometimes I can be lazy, which is quite a bad habit too.”

-Leanne instructed HEARALPUBLICIST that she generally is a “nightmare” if she doesn’t get simply what she needs – so count on so flare-ups within the villa.
+Leanne informed HEARALPUBLICIST that she could be a “nightmare” if she doesn’t get simply what she desires – so anticipate so flare-ups within the villa.

 Love Island begins on ITV2 at 9pm on Sunday 12th January and continues weeknights and Sundays.